 Spot Global Phone Review: Wilderness Satellite Communication

 When it comes to be prepared, communication is always a top priority.
-But when you’re out in the wilderness, miles from the nearest cell tower, do you have a reliable way to make contact during an emergency situation?
+But when you’re out in the wilderness, miles from the nearest cell tower, communication can become a big problem.
+Do you have a reliable way to make contact during an emergency situation?

-While there are a number of options, from shortwave radio to emergency signaling devices, nothing can replace the ability to make a direct call to emergency responders.
-That’s where the SPOT Global Sat Phone comes into play.
+While there are a number of options, from shortwave radios to emergency signaling devices, nothing can replace the ability to make a direct call to emergency responders.
+That’s where something like the SPOT Global Sat Phone comes into play.

 When your fancy iPhone is out of range, there’s a new phone that will allow you to get through no matter where in the world you might be.
 The SPOT Global Phone, is a satellite handset that allows you to make calls in even the most remote parts of the country.

-Over the last couple of months I’ve had the opportunity to test out the SPOT Global Sat phone, and while this phone isn’t going to win any style contests, its ability to make calls in areas where my cell phone was completely unusable, makes it a must have for anyone who spends a lot of time out in the wilderness.
+Over the last couple of months I’ve had the opportunity to test out the SPOT Global Sat phone; while this phone isn’t going to win any style contests, its ability to make calls in areas where cell phones are completely unusable makes it a must have for anyone who spends a lot of time out in the wilderness.

 - No Cell Tower; No Worries: The Spot Global Phone lets you make calls in areas where no cellphone could ever hope to get a signal.
 In testing, I was able to easily make calls from areas where my cellphone had no signal.